 ---|---|

-Record Date | The date and time at which the transaction, recognition or adjustment entry occurred. |
+Record Date | Date/time of transaction, recognition or adjustment entry |

-Entry Type | Whether the entry is a transaction, recognition or adjustment entry. |
+Entry Type | Transaction, recognition or adjustment entry |

-Product Name | Name of product sold or redeemed. |
+Product Name | Name of product sold or redeemed |

-Status | Payment status of the booking. |
+Status | Payment status of the booking |

-GL Code | Name of the reporting or general ledger category. |
+GL Code | Reporting or general ledger category. |

-Deferred Revenue $ | The total revenue amount that is assigned as deferred revenue for the booking.
-Revenue is deferred when you have received funds for a booking, but the booking item has not yet been redeemed at POS or has not yet expired.
-Even if a guest walks into the venue, buys tickets at POS and immediately enters, ROLLER creates a deferred revenue entry for the payment and, at the same time, a revenue recognition entry when the tickets are redeemed. |
+Deferred Revenue $ | Prepaid funds (eg for future booking), not yet recognized (redeemed at POS) Even if a guest walks into the venue, buys tickets at POS and immediately enters, ROLLER creates a deferred revenue entry for the payment and, at the same time, a revenue recognition entry when the tickets are redeemed. |

-Gift Card Deferred Revenue | This tracks revenue changes in gift card deferred revenue over a selected time period.
-When a gift card is purchased, the amount goes into gift card deferred revenue.
-When used to purchase a booking, that amount shifts to deferred revenue, with an adjustment to balance.
-As booking items are redeemed in venue, they move to the appropriate revenue columns.
-Note: Due to regional regulations, unused gift card balances will not expire and will remain in the Gift Card Deferred Revenue column in ROLLER. |
+Gift Card Deferred Revenue | Deferred value held in gift card balances, not yet used to purchase products at your venue Note: Due to regional regulations, unused gift card balances will not expire and will remain in the Gift Card Deferred Revenue column in ROLLER. |

-Gross Revenue $ | The amount of revenue recognized, including tax, based on accrual accounting.
-Revenue is recognized when a ticket is redeemed at POS or expires.
+Gross Revenue $ | Recognized revenue incl. tax (accrual accounting) Revenue is recognized when a ticket is redeemed at POS or expires.
 For example, if a booking expires and a partial payment is made, the amount paid moves from deferred revenue to gross revenue, and any balance unpaid is also recorded as accounts receivable. |

-Discount Recognized $ | The value of discounts related to gross revenue. |
+Discount Recognized $ | The value of discounts related to gross revenue |

 Tax Payable $ | Tax value included in gross revenue and now payable. |